 \begin{lem} For any given $T>0$, as $\delta \rightarrow 0$ and $m \rightarrow \infty$, $V^m_\delta(t)$ is stochastically equicontinuous on $[0, T]$. \end{lem} Proof.
 Lemma \ref{lem-s12} proves that $\max_{t \in [0, T]} |V^m_\delta(t)|=O_P(1)$ and $\max_{t \in [0, T]} |\dot{V}^m_\delta(t)| = O_P(1)$, which implies that $V^m_\delta(t)$ is stochastically equicontinuous on $[0, T]$.

 \textbf{Proof of Theorem \ref{thm6}}.
-Lemma \ref{lem-s7} shows the unique solutions of SDEs.
+Lemma \ref{lem-s7} shows the unique solutions of SDEs. \eqref{Nest-limit-0} is a linear SDE, and its constant term linearly depends on $\bB(t)$, thus its solution $V(t)$ is Gaussian.
 As in Section \ref{section-tight}, we can easily establish finite distribution convergence for $V^m_\delta(t)$.
 Lemma \ref{lem-s10} together with the finite distribution convergence immediately lead to that as $\delta \rightarrow 0$ and $m \rightarrow \infty$, $V^m_\delta(t)$ weakly converges to $V(t)$.